 The timeless and infinite Truth remains the same, but its interpretation differs according to the time and culture.
 We constantly need to reinterpret the Truth to make it contemporary.

-For the first time in human history, a world culture is emerging that is based on reason, science, academic education, material well-being, democracy and the rights of the individual.
+For the first time in human history, a world culture is emerging that is based on reason, science, academic education, material well-being, democracy, and the rights of the individual.
 As the old faiths are fading, many people are feeling a void in their lives and are looking for new paths to fill the emptiness.
-They are interested in self-inquiry and aspire to a self-knowledge that can connect to their day to day life.
+They are interested in self-inquiry and aspire to self-knowledge that can connect to their day-to-day life.

-In last decade, Yoga and meditation became popular all over the world because science was able to demonstrate how they work on body, emotions and thoughts and help in restoring the health.
+In the last decade, Yoga and meditation became popular all over the world because science was able to demonstrate how they work on the body, emotions, and thoughts and help in restoring health.

-Scientific research found the evidence that the practice of Yoga and meditation can reduce a person’s blood pressure, decreases the level of the stress hormones, and improves the functioning of the endocrine glands and immune system.
-They confirmed that, through meditation, the brain’s structure and physiology can be altered, leading to the experience of peace, positive emotions and compassion.
+Scientific research found evidence that the practice of Yoga and meditation can reduce a person’s blood pressure, decreases the level of stress hormones, and improves the functioning of the endocrine glands and immune system.
+They confirmed that, through meditation, the brain’s structure and physiology can be altered, leading to the experience of peace, positive emotions, and compassion.

 Through consistent practice, old harmful patterns of thoughts and emotions can be unlearned and new positive behavior can be learned.

-In keeping the above development our approach to Truth in our era can be through:
+In keeping with the above development our approach to Truth in our era can be through:

 If you like the article, don’t forget like & share and subscribe to our newsletter.